bc84202/CTF-Writeups/osu!gaming_CTF_2025/crypto_linear-feedback.md

 However, from here, I realized that I could just brute force this as there are only $2^{21}$ possible values of key1.
 So I wrote a script that loops from $0$ to $2^{21} - 1$ to account for all possible values of key1, which then performs the function on key1 and then xnors with the list in output.txt to get key2.
 After that, I perform the same hashing function to get the keystring, and xor that with the unhexed ciphertext.
 I then run a check to see if I end up with bytes that start with "osu" as that is the flag format for this ctf.

 Note that I reconstruct key1 slightly differently than how the challenge script does it as I decided to not remove the most significant bit each time, but instead increase all the indices used to find the next digit by 1.
 I did this in order to keep the first 21 bits of key1 so I can use it more easily later.
-I also didn't reconstruct the whole 72 bit that the output gave me because I realized I only need to go up to 29 bits to allow me to recover key2, I didn't care about the rest.
+I also didn't reconstruct the whole 72 bit that the output gave me because I realized I only need to go up to 29 bits to allow me to recover key2, and I didn't care about the rest.
 I also slightly shortened their definition of xnor_gate.

 Thus, this is my script:
 ```